Mass spectrometry-based approaches for structural analysis of proteins

 Rapid HDX-MS

-At Rapid Novor, we provide HDX-MS epitope mapping as an efficient and effective solution to characterizing antibody-antigen interactions.
+At Rapid Novor, we provide HDX-MS epitope mapping services as an efficient and effective solution to characterizing antibody-antigen interactions.
 We provide a bottom-up MS-based workflow to rapidly and accurately determine linear, conformational, and structural epitopes.
 Contact our scientists to inquire about your HDX-MS project today.

 Talk to Our Scientists.